-- Inclusion in the Devon-wide saving sharing scheme with Devon County Council following the roll out of changes to recycling service. - Review of CCTV service with a number of potential options moving forwards. - Review of core fees and charges for service areas such as carparks and garden waste; the running costs for these services have increased however the fees and charges have not been reviewed for a number of years.
-A review has been incorporated within the forecast and will require Member approval in advance of the 2020-21 year. - Continued vigorous vacancy management measures and on-going reviews of the structure of the Council to determine whether posts can be removed without detrimentally impacting on the way the Council operates. - Reviewing Parish grants and all external grants/services provided by external partners through voluntary and contractual arrangements.
+- Inclusion in the Devon-wide saving sharing scheme with Devon County Council following the roll out of changes to recycling service. - Review of core fees and charges for service areas such as carparks and garden waste; the running costs for these services have increased however the fees and charges have not been reviewed for a number of years.
+A review has been incorporated within the forecast and will require Member approval in advance of the 2021-22 year. - Continued vigorous vacancy management measures and on-going reviews of the structure of the Council to determine whether posts can be removed without detrimentally impacting on the way the Council operates.

-Whilst preparing the 2019-20 Budget, each Head of Service was tasked with preparing service plans covering 2019-20 and beyond.
-These plans have been through Overview and Scrutiny Committee in January 2019 and the 2019-20 revenue implications have been factored into the budget.
+Whilst preparing the 2020-21 Budget, each Head of Service was tasked with preparing service plans covering 2020-21 and beyond.
+These plans have been through Policy Development Committee in January 2020 and the 2020-21 revenue implications have been factored into the budget.
 The purpose of these plans is to ensure that the Council has a strategic approach to delivering the budget reductions expected as a result of the Government's austerity programme.

-The Council has been preparing and positioning itself for on-going budget reductions and will continue to work on options to deliver the savings necessary to balance the budget gaps through to 2022-23 year.
+The Council has been preparing and positioning itself for on-going budget reductions and will continue to work on options to deliver the savings necessary to balance the budget gaps through to 2023-24 year.